adaskin/a-simple-quantum-simulator/README.md

-# a simple quantum circuit simulator
+# a simple quantum circuit simulator and its multiprocess version
 ## ``qusim.py``
 includes a simple quantum circuit simulator that applies a given gate to a quantum state.